Skip to Content

 Using proper equipment

 Here is the loose change found in the chair; however, it wasn’t enough to compensate for the lack of proper tools.
-Because I learned from my mistakes, I have since invested in appropriate tools for removing staples and tacks from upholstered furniture.
+Because I learned from my mistakes, I have invested in appropriate tools for removing staples and tacks from upholstered furniture.

 Tools used to deconstruct the vintage chair

-Three Piece Upholstery Tool Set
+Three-Piece Upholstery Tool Set

 These tools are not expensive and will save you a lot of time and heartache.